JoshLudahl/link-barn/.junie/guidelines.md

 ## Project Structure
 The project follows a clean architecture approach with the following main components:
 * Follow MVVM architecture pattern
+* Write clean code, follow the SOLID principles, and adhere to the Clean Architecture principles

 ### Data Layer
 * `data/db`: Contains Room database implementation, DAOs, and converters